Schaapie-D2/Schaapie-D2/README.md

 - JS
 - XAML
 ### What I'm working on:
-- HontelOS, an operating system made with Cosmos
+- HontelOS: an operating system made with Cosmos
+- Blocker Zero: a tool for creating JavaScript scripts for the Flipper Zero using a Blockly-based visual editor.

 <!---
 Schaapie-D2/Schaapie-D2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.